 “You may regret it later in life.”

 “There’s no later in my life.
 There’s only now.”
-I’m so conceited.
+I am so vain and conceited.

 “Columbia’s sinking a ton of promotion money into the song, so prepare to hear it a lot.”

 “Cool,” we both agree.